DIY Hanging Mirrors for any budgetDIY Hanging Mirrors for any budget.

 - To hang the mirrors we used hooks.
 We used a measure tape, pencil and drill to measure and hang the hooks with the provided screws.
 Since the mirrors didn’t hang flush to the wall we used a piece of sticky back Velcro for the bottom edge of the mirror.
 We placed one piece on the wall and other just on the edge of the back of the tray so you couldn’t see it.

 - If you are making two mirrors repeat steps 1 through 3.

-The mirrors cost me around $30 for both not counting the hooks or Velcro which my parents already had.
+The mirrors cost me around $30 total not counting the hooks or Velcro which my parents already had.
 Those would set you back a few more dollars.
 I have tons of jute left I can use for a lot of other projects too!
 My friend Megan from Balancing Home shared a tutorial for a rope wrapped vase a while ago and I have thought about using some of the leftover jute to make my own!